dhbrookes/aav_clean/README.md

 ## Instructions for use

 TODO:
- * How to run softward on your data
+ * How to run software on your data